maryannetriggs/GA-project3-local-unicorn/README.md

 The wins associated with this project were:

-* Coding the JavaScript logic for filtering the Unicorns on the Unicorn show page
+* Coding the JavaScript logic for filtering the Unicorns on the Unicorn show page taking into account the city selected from the home page

 ```js
 filteredUnicorns() {